Kyrie (song): Background and writing

-The lyrics to "Kyrie" were written by Arizona-born John Lang who co-wrote the songs on all of Mr. Mister's albums.
+The lyrics to "Kyrie" were written by Arizona-born John Lang, who co-wrote the songs on all of Mr. Mister's albums.
 The music was composed by Richard Page and Steve George while on tour with Adam Ant.

-Kýrie, eléison means "Lord, have mercy" in Greek, and is a part of many liturgical rites in Eastern and Western Christianity.
+In Greek, Kýrie, eléison means "Lord, have mercy" and is a part of many liturgical rites in both Eastern and Western Christianity.
 Kýrie, eléison; Christé, eléison; Kýrie, eléison is a prayer that asks "Lord, have mercy; Christ, have mercy; Lord, have mercy."
-According to Page the entire song is, essentially, a prayer.
+According to Page's statements, he was initially skeptical about singing the Christian text Lang had written because he didn't want to make a "religious statement".